 Suggested variants of wooden sheaths.
 Bigger resolution here.

-Metal axe sheaths of Roman age.
-Source: roman.military.history.
+Metal pickaxe sheaths of Roman age.

 In light of new knowledge, it is my joyful duty to expand this list with three more unique specimens from Great Moravia and Ukraine.
 All of them are made of iron sheet that is bent around the blade and fastened.
 Let’s describe these objects in more detail.

-• Grave 1689 in Mikulčice, identification number 646/85
+- Grave 1689 in Mikulčice, Czech Republic

-The axe found in grave 1689 in Mikulčice, belonging to Kotowicz’s type IB.5.30 (Kotowicz 2018: 107-9), is provided with a metal protector of the blade (Luňák 2018: 104-107, 269, HFE 7/2a).
+The axe found in grave 1689 in Mikulčice (identification number 646/85), belonging to Kotowicz’s type IB.5.30 (Kotowicz 2018: 107-9), is provided with a metal protector of the blade (Luňák 2018: 104-107, 269, HFE 7/2a).
 The sheath is made of a piece of iron sheet with a thickness of about 1.5 mm.
 The sheet was originally triangular or trapezoidal in shape and was sharply bent over the cutting edge.
 On the left side, where it extends approximately 14 mm beyond the cutting edge and is roughly paralel to the cutting edge, it has been cut regularly and is only slightly corroded; it retains its original shape.
 On the right side, where the protector protrudes 28 mm beyond the cutting edge, it has an arcuate shape and is damaged.
 The original documentation shows that the right side protector protruded further into the blade, apparently in a pointed projection, where it was provided with two holes, one of which is still present to this day.
 These holes are most likely to be related to fixation and have analogies in the wooden sheaths from Sigtuna (Kitzler Åhfeldt 2011: 56) and Novgorod (Kainov – Singh 2016).
 A small flap extends from the top of the right side of the protector and forms a small cap that covers the gap between the two sides and prevents the movement.
 The cap is not present on the under side, which is the feature that can also be seen at Sigtuna antler sheath.

 Axe HFE 7/2a, identification number 646/85, grave 1689, Mikulčice.